-The academy community will:
+- 7.1 The academy community will continue to: - a) Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others which will be upheld by all. - b) To see bullying as a behaviour rather than a definition of a person ("Bully"). - c) Work with staff and outside agencies to identify all forms of prejudice-driven bullying. - d) Actively provide systematic opportunities to develop pupils' social and emotional skills, including their resilience. - e) Provide a range of approaches for pupils, staff, and parents/carers to access support and report concerns. - f) Challenge practice which does not uphold the values of tolerance, non-discrimination, and respect towards others. - g) Consider all opportunities for addressing bullying behaviour in all forms throughout the curriculum and supported with a range of approaches such as through displays, assemblies, and peer support. - h) Regularly update and evaluate our approaches to consider the developments of technology and provide up-to-date advice and education to all members of the community regarding positive online behaviour. - Train all staff including teaching staff, support staff (including administration staff) to identify all forms of bullying, follow the school policy and procedures (including recording and reporting incidents). - j) Proactively gather and record concerns and intelligence about bullying incidents and issues to effectively develop strategies to prevent bullying from occurring. - k) Actively create "safe spaces" for vulnerable children and young people.

-- Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others which will be upheld by all. - To see bullying as a behaviour rather than a definition of a person ("Bully") - Work with staff and outside agencies to identify all forms of prejudice-driven bullying. - Actively provide systematic opportunities to develop pupils' social and emotional skills, including their resilience. - Provide a range of approaches for pupils, staff and parents/carers to access support and report concerns. - Challenge practice which does not uphold the values of tolerance, nondiscrimination and respect towards others. - Consider all opportunities for addressing bullying behaviour in all forms throughout the curriculum and supported with a range of approaches such as through displays, assemblies and peer support. - Regularly update and evaluate our approaches to consider the developments of technology and provide up-to-date advice and education to all members of the community regarding positive online behaviour. - Train all staff including teaching staff, support staff (including administration staff) to identify all forms of bullying, follow the school policy and procedures (including recording and reporting incidents). - Proactively gather and record concerns and intelligence about bullying incidents and issues so as to effectively develop strategies to prevent bullying from occurring. - Actively create "safe spaces" for vulnerable children and young people. - Use a variety of techniques to resolve the issues between those who bully and those who have been bullied. - Work with other agencies and the wider school community to prevent and tackle concerns. - Celebrate success and achievements to promote and build a positive school ethos.
+- Use a variety of techniques to resolve the issues between those who bully and those who have been bullied. - m) Work with other agencies and the wider school community to prevent and tackle concerns. - n) Celebrate success and achievements to promote and build a positive school ethos.